aaronsaray/aaronsaray.com/_posts/2013-10-16-group-coding-results-tech-on-tap-version.markdown

 tags:
 - PHP
 ---
 I actually very much enjoy spreading “the word” on PHP.
 I go to a lot of conferences, and present a lot.
-One of the most interesting concepts I’ve developed lately, however, is not a presentation but more of a group coding session.
-This is how it goes…
+One of the most interesting concepts I've developed lately, however, is not a presentation but more of a group coding session.
+This is how it goes...

 I put my IDE up on the projector and present a challenge to the group of PHP coders.
 We solve the problem presented on the screen using the most basics of HTML, CSS, and javascript.
 Who cares if it looks nice?
-We’re not doing client side validation here.
-But here’s the kicker: solve the problem using plain, vanilla PHP.
+We're not doing client side validation here.
+But here's the kicker: solve the problem using plain, vanilla PHP.
 No frameworks, no libraries, only plain PHP and probably php.net searches.
 So, I present the problem, and then the group chimes in.
 Inevitably, it starts out slow, but momentum builds.
-Before you know it, its a spirited discussion of pro’s and con’s of doing things in various ways.
+Before you know it, its a spirited discussion of pro's and con's of doing things in various ways.
 Once the problem is solved, I run a number of pre-arranged tests against the code, making sure it functions as specified, meets the criteria, and is secure.

 Recently, I was invited up to [Tech on Tap](http://www.techontap.org/) in Appleton to do this group coding challenge.
 We did the tasks, and had reasonable success.
-However, not that my way is ‘the best’ per se, but I promised that I’d send them my version of solving this problem in plain vanilla PHP.
+However, not that my way is ‘the best' per se, but I promised that I'd send them my version of solving this problem in plain vanilla PHP.
 Nothing too over the top – just something I could knock out in 30 minutes max.

 So, without further delay, here is the challenge: